Jeeemcol/steplogger/README.md

 # steplogger
-This project creates a logging process that automatically increments steps
+Steplogger creates a logging process that automatically increments steps and means you don't have to manually keep track for logging where you want to break down tasks into identifiable steps.

 ## How to use it